nashiradeer/pufi/README.md

 ## Disclaimer

 It's not a secret that Pufi bears a certain similarity to Rust, Go and C, and this is not an accident but a design choice that aims to offer the simplicity of C-like syntax while having advanced and modern features, just like Rust and Go do.

+Pufi Bytecode is versioned because we will release major versions that will not be compatible with current one, this is planned to keep the bytecode simple and your implementation easier, always removing legacy bullshit from it.

 ## Credits